Cost of Flat Roof Replacement With a Pitched Roof

 How to Find & Hire a Pitched Roof Specialist

-The cost to hire a roof specialist will vary depending on the size fo the job and the amount of roofers needed.
+The cost to hire a roof specialist will vary depending on the size of the job and the amount of roofers needed.
 Before deciding on the first roofing company you see, you should first enquire about their experience in converting a flat roof to a pitched roof.
 You should also check to see if they have insurance, which is especially important with roofing jobs as there is a higher risk of accidents.

 Sources